ccollicutt/tanzu-build-service-sample-apps/README.md

 # Go Sample App using no imports

-This is an example of some extremely simple applications being built by the [Tanzu Build Service](https://tanzu.vmware.com/build-service) and deployed into Kubernets.
+This is an example of some extremely simple applications being built by the [Tanzu Build Service](https://tanzu.vmware.com/build-service) and deployed into Kubernetes.

 ## Origins